h4rvey-g/Note-Blog/content/USMLE/Neurology/Syringomyelia.md

 	- Descending hypothalamic fibers in T1 to T4 cord segments → <span style="background:rgba(240, 200, 0, 0.2)">[[Horner syndrome|Horner syndrome]]</span>

 >[!tip]
->Syringomyelia is an abnormal fluid-filled dilation of the central canal of the spinal cord occurring as a result of impaired CSF flow.
+>Syringomyelia is an abnormal fluid-filled dilation of the central canal of the spinal cord occurring as a result of impaired [[Cerebrospinal fluid analysis|CSF]] flow.

 ---
 # Clinical features